kfoofw/ds_blog/_posts/2020-12-28-causality-confounding-and-collider-bias).markdown

     - If the child has green eye colour and one parent does not have green eye colour, we can conclude that the other parent must have green eye colour.
     - If the child does not have green eye colour and one parent does not have green eye colour, we can conclude that the other parent must not have green eye colour.

-# Interventional Versus Observational Distributions
+# Interventional versus observational distributions

 To identify the causal effect of treatment, we need to understand the idea of interventional distributions.
 Intervention of the treatment variable T implies taking the whole population and subjecting them to the treatment effect.
 This can be represented by the "do" operator as shown by the following equation, where Y represents the potential outcome: